Unless you’re hosting an unplugged wedding, you probably want to create a wedding hashtag to make your day even more memorable.

 You could even try putting your names into an online pun generator or consider the help of a professional hashtag writer (yep, they actually exist).

 If you’re still feeling stumped, enlist the help of a witty friend or family member.
 The best man, perhaps?
-Isn’t it their job to be funny?
+Isn’t part of the best man's job to be funny?

 3. Brainstorm Some More